SkanderSoltani/pittore.io/README.md

 ## Project Description
 pittore turns your favorite pictures into stylistic art.
 It is open source, easy to use and rely on deep neural network technologies to create bespoke art.
+It works in 3 easy steps: 1) Load your content (Your favorite photo) and style (favorite painting) pictures, 2) create a pittore class object, 3) choose the styling papameters and run creareArte.

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+This program is the implementation of a journal article titled: "A neural Algorithm of Artistic Style" by Leon A.Gatys, Alexander S.Ecker and Matthias Bethge.
+Some of the software material are due to MatCovnet and are subject to additional licensing rights.
+The pretrained VGG19 model parameters can be also downloaded at the following link: http://www.vlfeat.org/matconvnet/pretrained/.

 ```markdown
 Syntax highlighted code block